 Lucky Old Sun is a deceptive and unique line...
 It's steeper than it looks, harder than it looks, and better than it looks.
 And it's a good looking line.

 Start as for the Scythe, up the rampy slab to the high first bolt.
 Throw a runner on the first bolt and move up to the second bolt.
-Start moving up and right past a good sidepull, a 1 foot tall finger crack, and up to a good jug.
-Keep moving up and right on bulging terrain with good holds.
-Rest up below the roof, because the crux awaits just above you.
-Pulling the roof and getting established may be the crux, but the next couple moves are not easy either.
-Once established on the steep slab, enjoy the perfect pockets and mysterious lack of foot holds to the anchor.
+After the third bolt, start moving up and right past a good sidepull, a 1 foot tall finger crack, and up to a good jug.
+Keep moving up and right on bulging bronze shields.
+The holds are good but hard to see without any chalk traces, and this section is deceptively technical and pumpy.

-Shares the first 2 bolts of the Scythe low on the Main Wall.
+Shares the first 3 bolts of the Scythe low on the Main Wall.
 First routes you will come to on the Main Wall.

 Wade enjoying some freakishly good holds on the st...

 David D. going for the pocket pinch.
 Wade Forrest...

 JJ working across the slaberrific crux, up high on...

 Tiptoeing on the edge of the hanging slab.

 Wade pulling the roof and entering the steep slab.

 Feb 9, 2014